OR Travel Nurse Jobs in Tennessee

 Why Take Travel OR Nurse Jobs in Tennessee?

 Tennessee is an NLC compact state, so travelers holding a compact license get a direct path to Tennessee assignments without waiting on a separate license application.
-That speed matters in surgical services, where OR programs often have urgent needs tied to surgical volume, a staff departure, or a service-line expansion.
+Speed like that matters in surgical services, where OR programs often have urgent needs tied to surgical volume, a staff departure, or a service-line expansion.
 The state pairs that with something most don’t: no state income tax, so more of your taxable rate stays in your pocket than it would at the same gross in a high-tax state.
 For a traveler chasing take-home, that combination is hard to beat.

 The surgical market itself runs deep.
 Nashville is a national healthcare hub with a dense cluster of large academic medical centers and specialty surgical programs, and it carries Level I trauma volume that keeps emergent OR call busy.
 Memphis brings its own heavy trauma load and a broad surgical caseload across the metro.
-Add Knoxville and Chattanooga — both solid regional surgical markets with growing orthopedic and general-surgery volume — and you’ve got a state where OR travelers can pick the case mix and the pace they want.
+Add Knoxville and Chattanooga, both solid regional surgical markets with growing orthopedic and general-surgery volume, and you’ve got a state where OR travelers can pick the case mix and the pace they want.
 The clinical exposure spans nearly every surgical specialty, and the steady demand means you’re rarely scrambling for your next contract.
-If your background leans cardiac open-heart specifically, that’s its own lane — see our CVOR travel nurse jobs in Tennessee page, since the cardiovascular OR is a separate specialty from the general surgical suite.
+If your background leans cardiac open-heart specifically, that’s its own lane; see our CVOR travel nurse jobs in Tennessee page, since the cardiovascular OR is a separate specialty from the general surgical suite.

 What a Typical OR Assignment Looks Like in Tennessee